 - vitamin A: sweet potatoes, carrots, spinach, apricots, canteloupe melons, pistachios, goji berries

-- manganese: tofu, sweet potatoes, chickpeas, pine nuts, brown rice
+- manganese: tofu, sweet potatoes, chickpeas, pine nuts, brown rice, soy beans, black pepper

 - vitamin C: citrus fruits, spinach, broccoli, dark leafy greens like kale, cauliflower, Brussels sprouts

-- vitamin E: avocado, spinach, peanuts, sunflower seeds, whole grains, pumpkin, sunflower oil, Brazil nuts, kiwi
+- vitamin E: avocado, spinach, peanuts, sunflower seeds, whole grains, pumpkin and pumpkin seeds, sunflower oil, Brazil nuts, kiwi

 - selenium: sunflower seeds, brown rice, spinach, lentils, oats, Brazil nuts

-- lycopene: tomatoes (especially when cooked), watermelon, papaya, asparagus
+- lycopene: tomatoes (especially when cooked), tomato paste, watermelon, papaya, asparagus

-- catechins: apples, strawberries, green tea, blackberries, cocoa
+- catechins: apples, strawberries, green tea, blackberries, cocoa, broad beans, apricots, pears, cherries

 - zinc: lentils, chickpeas, cashew nuts, seeds, nuts, kidney beans, oats, tofu

-- beta-carotene: kale, spinach, peppers (red and yellow), paprika, marjoram, broccoli, sweet potatoes, mango
+- beta-carotene: kale, spinach, bell peppers (red and yellow), paprika, marjoram, broccoli, sweet potatoes, and mango are all an excellent source of beta carotene

-- polyphenols: onions, grapes, berries, chilli peppers, oregano, cloves
+- polyphenols: onions, grapes, berries, chilli peppers, oregano, cloves, olives

-- lutein: courgette, grapes, kiwi, sweet potatoes, green leafy vegetables like kale and spinach
+- lutein: courgette, red grapes, kiwi, sweet potatoes, green leafy vegetables like kale and spinach

 - lignans: seeds, nuts, broccoli, kale, peppers, whole grains, apricots, oats